RDEC Scheme

 Get an estimate of your potential claim using our R&D Tax Credit Calculator.

-From 1 April 2024, the SME and RDEC schemes were merged for accounting periods starting on that date.
+From 1 April 2024, the merged R&D scheme replaced the RDEC scheme for accounting periods starting on or after that date.

 - Updated and standardised rules for subcontracted and subsidised R&D

-- New restrictions on overseas R&D expenditure
+- Restrictions on overseas R&D expenditure

 Does my company qualify for the RDEC scheme?

-Large companies, defined as those with over 500 employees, a turnover exceeding €100m, or a balance sheet total over €86m, are eligible for the RDEC scheme.
+Large companies, defined as those with over 500 employees, a turnover exceeding โฌ100m, or a balance sheet total over โฌ86m, are eligible for the RDEC scheme.

 Other examples are: